-Conserving one of our most essential resources
+Conserving and protecting our most essential resource

 We are losing species diversity at an alarming rate.
 Protecting, enhancing and creating new water based habitats can help to address this slide and improve the prospects for all of us, as well as the species that rely on these environments.
+There is a growing movement back towards nature positive solutions.
+How we manage and use water has a huge role to play in making this work.

 The manufacturing processes to make the goods we buy and use can also require significant quantities of water.
 We can apply the principle of embodied water just as we would for embodied carbon.
 A typical example is importing fruit and vegetables imported from water scarce countries.
 Water is contained within them and vastly more water is used to grow them.
 Construction goods and other products required across the entire built environment can also require significant amounts of water for their manufacture and use.